microbit-foundation/dev-docs/hardware/index.md

 | ---           | ---
 | Rings         | 3 large IO rings and two large power rings, 4mm plug and crocodile clip compatible
 | GPIO features | 19 assignable GPIO pins
-||        2 are assigned to the on board I2C interface
+||        2 are dedicated to the external I2C interface
 ||        6 are used for display or light sensing feature
 ||        2 are used for on board button detection
 ||        1 is reserved for an accessibility interface